 "Casa Systems," "Casa," our logo and other trademarks or tradenames of Casa Systems, Inc. appearing in this prospectus are our property.
 This prospectus also contains trademarks and trade names of other companies, which are the property of their respective owners.
-Solely for convenience, trademarks and trade names referred to in this prospectus may appear without the ® or TM symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the right of the applicable licensor to these trademarks and trade names.
+Solely for convenience, trademarks and trade names referred to in this prospectus may appear without the ® or T^M symbols, but such references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or the right of the applicable licensor to these trademarks and trade names.

-THE OFFERING

-Common stock offered

-Common stock to be outstanding after this offering

-Option to purchase additional shares

-Use of proceeds

-Dividend policy

-Risk factors

-Nasdaq Global Select Market symbol

-6,000,000 shares

-80,097,475 shares

-We have granted the underwriters an option, exercisable for 30 days after the date of this prospectus, to purchase up to an additional 900,000 shares from us.

-The principal purposes of this offering are to create a public market for our common stock, facilitate access to the public equity markets, increase our visibility in the marketplace and obtain additional capital.

-We estimate that we will receive net proceeds from this offering of \$68.9 million, based upon an assumed initial public offering price of \$13.00 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+THE OFFERING Common stock offered 8,400,000 shares Common stock to be outstanding after this offering 82,497,475 shares Option to purchase additional shares We have granted the underwriters an option, exercisable for 30 days after the date of this prospectus, to purchase up to an additional 1,260,000 shares from us.
+Use of proceeds The principal purposes of this offering are to create a public market for our common stock, facilitate access to the public equity markets, increase our visibility in the marketplace and obtain additional capital.
+We estimate that we will receive net proceeds from this offering of \$121.3 million, based upon an assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering for working capital and general corporate purposes.
 In addition, we believe that opportunities may exist from time to time to expand our current business through acquisitions of or investments in complementary products, technologies or businesses.
 While we have no agreements, commitments or understandings for any specific acquisitions at this time, we may use a portion of our net proceeds for these purposes.
 See "Use of Proceeds" for more information.

-Although we have declared and paid a special dividend on four separate occasions since our inception and have declared an additional special dividend of \$43.0 million that is contingent upon, and payable following, the closing of this offering to the holders of record of our stock as of November 30, 2017, and approved further cash payments of \$7.0 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments in connection with this dividend in the event that it is paid, we do not anticipate declaring cash dividends following this offering.
+Dividend policy Although we have declared and paid a special dividend on four separate occasions since our inception and have declared an additional special dividend of \$43.0 million that is contingent upon, and payable following, the closing of this offering to the holders of record of our stock as of November 30, 2017, and approved further cash payments of \$7.0 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments in connection with this dividend in the event that it is paid, we do not anticipate declaring cash dividends following this offering.
 See "Dividend Policy" for more information.

-See "Risk Factors" for a discussion of factors you should carefully consider before deciding to invest in our common stock.
+See "Risk Factors" for a discussion of factors you should carefully consider before Risk factors deciding to invest in our common stock.
+Proposed Nasdaq Global Select Market symbol "CASA"

-"CASA"